docarray/docarray/docs/fundamentals/documentarray/visualization.md

 This feature requires `fastapi` dependency.
 You can do `pip install "docarray[full]"` to install it.
 ```

-If a DocumentArray has `.embeddings`, you can visualize the embeddings interactively using {meth}`~docarray.array.mixins.plot.PlotMixin.display_embeddings`.
+If a DocumentArray has `.embeddings`, you can visualize the embeddings interactively using {meth}`~docarray.array.mixins.plot.PlotMixin.plot_embeddings`.

 ```python
 import numpy as np